nautobot/nautobot-app-netbox-importer/docs/dev/generator.md

 ## ER Diagram

-Illustrated below is the ER diagram for the importer structure, created to import data from source to Nautobot.
+Illustrated below is the ER diagram for the generator structure, created to import data from source to Nautobot.

 ```mermaid
 erDiagram